Silver Price Today

 SILVER PRICE - FUTURES MARKET

-The silver futures market is one of a number of commodity futures, wherein contracts are entered into, agreeing to buy or sell gold at a certain price at a specified future date.
+The silver futures market is one of a number of commodity futures, wherein contracts are entered into, agreeing to buy or sell silver at a certain price at a specified future date.
 Silver futures are used both as a way for silver producers and market makers to hedge their products against fluctuations in the market, and as a way for speculators to make money off of those same movements in the market.

 A precious metals futures contract is a legally binding agreement for delivery of a metal in the future at an agreed-upon price.
 The contracts are standardized by a futures exchange as to quantity, quality, time and place of delivery.
 Only the price is variable.